terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 The [Domain name system (DNS) submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/modules/dns) provides the Terraform resources to create and manage DNS records in a CIS instance.
 For more information, see [Setting up your Domain Name System for CIS](https://cloud.ibm.com/docs/cis?topic=cis-set-up-your-dns-for-cis).

-If you add a SRV record, it is stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target`.
+If you add an SRV record, it is stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target`.
 This is true even though the record name is provided in the variable.
 For more information, see  [What is a DNS SRV record?](https://www.cloudflare.com/en-gb/learning/dns/dns-records/dns-srv-record/).

 The changed name means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
 You can ignore that message.
 Your infrastructure will not be affected.